Search by Provider Name

 SHERWOOD FAMILY RESOURCE CENTER

-Provides resources and supports for families in need such as a clothing closet, and basic needs.
-Offers use of office equipment for job search and accessing community resources.
-Referrals to parenting classes in both English and Spanish.
+Provides resources and support for families in need such as clothing and basic needs.
+Offers the use of computers and office equipment for job search and accessing community resources.
+Gives referrals to parenting classes.

 21920 SW Sherwood Boulevard